 Varadero – Now this is the kind of resort that you see on a nice travel website to entice people to visit the Caribbean.
-The beaches are so beautifully white and if you place yourself close enough to a hotel’s beach then you will have the most peaceful sunbathe.
+The beaches are so beautifully white and if you place yourself close enough to a hotel’s beach then you will have the most peaceful sunbathing time.
 There are literally a million all inclusive hotels but I stayed in a casa particular which was close to the beach as beach bumming was my main activity here.
-This casa was the most expensive of my trip but still very affordable.
+This casa was the most expensive part of my trip here but still very affordable.

 Parque Josone is a gorgeous oasis of greenery, palm trees, lakes, birds etc for when you need a break from the beach.
 It has a few restaurants and bars inside to continue maxing relaxing.